 Another critical alert this week concerns counterfeit THC vapes being illegally marketed to young people.
 These products, often available through social media, frequently contain synthetic cannabinoids like Spice rather than the advertised THC.
 The effects are far more unpredictable and potentially dangerous than cannabis alone, with documented overdoses and deaths.

 For employers with younger staff members, this is a significant risk.
 Employees obtaining these products through social media are likely unaware of what they actually contain.
-Some recent vaping testing has revealed the complexity of these products, with a Virginia Commonwealth University study uncovering multiple dangerous chemicals in vapes and cannabis products used by over a million school-age children annually.
+A Virginia Commonwealth University study uncovered multiple dangerous chemicals in vapes and cannabis products used by over a million school-age children annually.

 Prison Drugs: The Visible Workplace Safety Crisis